-If you grew up sledding and want to share the excitement with your own children (or just want to bring out your own inner child) then it’s worth investing in a couple winter sleds.
+If you grew up sledding and want to share the excitement with your own children (or just want to bring out your own inner child) then it’s worth investing in a couple of sleds.
 But rather than counting on the local outdoor shop to be open, it’s a good idea to head to the slopes with the sleds beforehand.
-Sleds can be surprisingly difficult to find, which is why Amazon is a great resource.

 There are a few different kinds of sleds worth considering.
 Traditional toboggans are made out of wood and have curled ends, but many modern variants are made out of lighter and less expensive materials.
 Saucers are round, and better suited to individual riders.

-Whether you’re trying to actively encourage an interest in the outdoors, or you’re just trying to get your kids to stop destroying the lids of trash cans every winter, then these are the plastic sleds to get.
+Whether you’re trying to actively encourage an interest in the outdoors, or you’re just trying to get your kids to stop destroying the lids of trash, then these are the plastic sleds to get.

 1. Slippery Racer Downhill Xtreme Toboggan Snow Sled